-Focusrite supplied me with a brand new meter, with the all-important ff logo, for a total of £28.08 including VAT and shipping.
+Focusrite supplied me with a brand new meter, with the all-important ff logo.
+The cost was £28.08 including VAT and shipping.
 At that price, why would you go anywhere else?

 Fitting The New Meter

-After removing the 10 screws to withdraw the lid, the meter is revealed to be held in place only by two metal brackets which are bent into place:
+After removing the 10 screws to withdraw the lid, the meter is revealed, held in place only by two metal brackets which are bent into place:

 (Take care lifting the lid; there is an earth strap running from the underside of the lid to main chassis.)

-The brackets are easily straightened with needle nose pliers, and the meter then simply drops out.
+You can straighten the brackets easily with needle nose pliers, and the meter then simply drops out.
 The four connecting wires terminate in a connector at the extreme end of the main PCB, so you can remove the meter completely to do your soldering:

-Then, it’s simply a case of transferring the four wires from the old meter to the new one, ensuring you don’t mix up any of the connections, and popping the new meter in.
+Then, it’s simply a case of transferring the four wires from the old meter to the new one.
+Make sure you don’t mix up any of the connections, then pop the new meter in.
 The metal brackets can be gently re-bent to hold the meter snugly.
 The whole exercise takes about 20 minutes.

 Power Supply Connections

-While I was inside the unit, I took a look at another problem that the 430s (both Mk I and Mk 2) can suffer from.
+While I was in there, I looked at another problem that the 430s ( Mk I and Mk 2) can suffer.
 The main connection from the transformer to the PSU board is via a Molex connector.
 Now these, as anyone who’s had the privilege of maintaining an MCI multitrack machine knows, can be troublesome.
-There have been reports of burn marks on and around the connector where the molex is no longer making a good connection.
+People report burn marks on and around the connector where the molex is no longer making a good connection.

 The oft-quoted ‘solution’ is to discard the connector and solder the wires directly to the board.

-In my case, there was a barely-discernible discolouring of the plastic carrier which you can just about see in this picture:
+In my case, there was a barely-discernible discolouring of the plastic which you can see in this picture:

-I decided this was acceptable so cleaned the connector contacts and applied a little contact lubricant before putting it back together.
+I decided this was acceptable.
+I cleaned the connector contacts and applied a little contact lubricant before putting it back together.
 I’ll make a note to look at it again in six months to see if it’s got any worse.

 Finally, I noticed the mounting bolt for the toroidal transformer had worked a little loose, so I tightened it.
 This is well worth checking whenever you’ve got a piece of gear like this open for inspection.